 [October 2001 - January 2002] My first web template, dull and grey as it may be.
 I decided I better start making my own layouts and this is well, a start.
 Again, simple code but not so crude.
 The interface was created with MS Paint and Irfanview, with a header from Flaming Text.
 Unfortunately, little content was added with this new version.
 Over the course of its run, it was moved between a few free hosts.
 Eventually I moved the site to professional hosting when I took over the [TDM] website.

 [2001] This is the first incarnation of Mr. B's Domain.
 It used a template from Free Web Templates.
-Over the next year or so, I added a framed version, and alot of the content that is here in v7.
+Over the next year or so, I added a framed version, and alot of the content that still appears today.
 I was rather impressed with my work at the time even though the appearance is rather monochromatic.

 [2000] This is the first set of HTML pages I ever created.
 It was done for a networking class in high school.
 With these pages I learned the simple things like headers, frames and tables.
 The code is simple and crude, but it's why Mr. B's Domain exists today in all its glory.